hpc-unibe-ch/hpc-unibe-ch.github.io/docs/getting-Started/ubelix-overview.md

 ### Cluster Partitions (Queues) and their Compute Nodes
 UBELIX is a heterogeneous machine, consisting of different architectures.
 There are CPU compute nodes with:

-- Intel Ivybridge
-- Intel Broadwell
+- Intel Broadwell (20 cores per node; usage of full or multiple nodes)
-- AMD Epyc2
+- AMD Epyc2 (128 cores per node)

 and GPU nodes with: